 About Alzheimer’s disease

 What could be worse than losing your mind, while your body has many years to run?
 Yet, that is precisely what happens to three in ten people over the age of 70.
 In Europe alone 1 million people develop impaired memory every year, more than half of which will be later diagnosed with dementia.
-About 70% of dementia is really Alzheimer’s Disease (diagnosed by a brain scan) with cerebrovascular dementia (a circulation disease) accounting for most other cases.
-Currently in Britain more than half a million people suffer from Alzheimer’s Disease (AD), costing the National Health Service 23 billion a year.
+It is estimated that about 70% of dementia is Alzheimer’s Disease (as diagnosed by a brain scan) with cerebrovascular dementia (a circulation disease) accounting for most other cases.
+Currently in Britain more than half a million people suffer from Alzheimer’s Disease (AD), costing the National Health Service £23 billion a year.
 With an ever-ageing population, the prediction is that, by 2030, 20 per cent of people over 65, more than a million people in the UK, will have dementia or AD, the first symptoms of which are depression, irritability, confusion and forgetfulness.
 In the US the prediction is 13 million sufferers by 2050, according to the National Institute of Health, and 100 million worldwide.

 It had previously been thought that age-related cognitive decline began for most people in their 60s.
 However, a recent research study , which tested the cognitive functions of 7,390 UK civil servants aged 45 to 70 over a 10 year period, found that people started to see a reduction in their memory, vocabulary and comprehension skills from their 40s.